Skip to content

 Keeping in mind cuisto limitations, you can add any measurements you'd like.

 For example, you can run a pixel classifier in all annotations (eg. atlas regions).
-Using the Measure button, it will add a measurement of the area covered by classified pixels.
-Then, you can use the script located under scripts/qupath-utils/measurements/renameMeasurements.groovy to rename the generated measurements with a properly-formatted name.
+Using the Measure button, it will add a measurement of the area covered by classified pixels (see here).
+Then, you can use the script located at scripts/qupath-utils/measurements/renameAnnotationsMeasurements.groovy to rename the generated measurements with a properly formatted name.
 Finally, you can export regions measurements.

 Since cuisto will compute a "density", eg. the measurement divided by the region area, in this case, it will correspond to the fraction of surface occupied by classified pixels.
 This is showcased in the Examples.